amalikb/ACIT4420_Problem_Solvign_with_scripting/README.md

 The project utilizes the dataset from Norges Bank.

 The combined dataset is available in the **"Dataset"** folder.
+Foreign currency list used in this project versus NOK is listed in table below

 | Numbers | Currency (13.10.2023) | Exchange Rate (NOK) |
 |---------|------------------------|----------------------|
 | 1       | 1 HKD                 | 1.40                 |